stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 > File Vault really is secure, which means that you can permanently lose access to your data if you lose the passwords and the recovery key.

-## Requiring a Password on Bootup ##
+## Set a Firmware Password ##

-Intel-based Macs include EFI firmware that runs when the machine is powered on, to start the operating system.
-This takes the place of the standard PC BIOS, or Open Firmware on older Macs.
-If your computer is frequently left in public places, then set a boot password.
+Set a password to stop access to the [Recovery](https://support.apple.com/en-us/HT201314) mode.
 Otherwise, any malicious individual can change the firmware settings to boot from a disc or device of their choosing.
 If you did not enable File Vault, then the attacker will have complete access to all of the files on the system.